Compression Stockings Pittsburgh

-Graduated or gradient compression garments come in knee-high and thigh-high varieties.
+Graduated compression garments come in knee-high and thigh-high styles.
 In this case the term “graduated” means that stronger pressure is delivered at the ankles.
-As the stockings continue up the legs this pressure gradually decreases, providing much less compression at the top.
-This greatly aids leg veins in performing their primary function of bringing blood back up the legs and towards the heart.
+As the compression stockings continue up the legs this pressure gradually decreases.
+Thus much less compression is at the top.
+This aids leg veins in bringing blood back up the legs and towards the heart.

-Most major medical insurance companies require patients to first try to manage their symptoms by waring prescription compression stockings.
-While this can be helpful it won’t resolve the underlying problem and is largely seen as a formality.
-In practice, most patients considering VenaCure™ have already tried this and other conservative approaches and found temporary, limited relief.
+Most major insurance companies require patients to first try to manage their symptoms by wearing prescription stockings 20-30 mmHg in strength.
+While this can be helpful, it won’t resolve the vein disease.
+It is seen as only a formality.
+In practice, most patients thinking about VenaCure™ have already tried hose.
+This and other conservative methods offer just short term, limited relief.

 Delaying Symptoms with Compression Stockings

-It should be noted however that compression stockings can be effective in delaying the progression of vein disease.
-In the early stages they can, hypothetically, prevent the problem from worsening to the point where treatment is needed.
-They’re also capable of reducing many veins symptoms to some degree, in some patients, yet are only effective when worn.
+It should be noted however that compression can be helpful in delaying the progress of vein disease.
+In the early stages they can, at times, prevent the problem from getting worse to the point where treatment is needed.
+They’re also capable of reducing many veins symptoms to some degree.
+Patients benefit only when they wear the support.

-This being said, prescription compression hose must be worn for a two week period following any VenaCure™ procedure.
-First and foremost, compression therapy lowers the risk of blood clot formation in the larger veins of the legs.
-It also speeds healing and reduces excessive swelling and bruising.
+This being said, You must wear prescription compression hose for a two week period after any VenaCure™ procedure.
+First support therapy lowers the risk of blood clots in the larger veins of the legs.
+It also speeds healing and reduces excess swelling and bruising.
 Additionally, compression therapy ensures that the treated veins remain sealed.

 Strengths of Compression Hose

-The only real concern is choosing a pair which aren’t too tight as this can interfere with arterial circulation.
-While some patients consider the stockings uncomfortable there are no other risks associated with this type of compression therapy.
+The only real concern is choosing a pair which aren’t too tight as this can interfere with circulation from the heart to the legs.
+Some patients consider the stockings very uncomfortable.
+However, there are no other risks with this type of therapy.

-Ankle Brace – $10.00 – brace between the foot and the leg to support, compress or immobilize the joint to decrease edema, abnormal motion, and prevent or help heal injury.
-Comes in many styles.
+Ankle Brace – $10.00 – brace between the foot and the leg to support, compress or decrease motion of the joint ,to aid edema, limit motion, and help heal the injury.
+Hose come in many styles.